 Survive the grocery shop this Christmas!

-So, this year let’s all do our best to avoid over shopping, it’s just one day folks and then the shops are open again…
+This year will differ and there will be less callers so let’s keep things in perspective.
+Let’s do our best to avoid over shopping.
+After all, it’s just one day and then the shops are open again…

 Our top tips are as follows:

 - When you go to the supermarket to get a pint of milk and a few bits, grab the smaller trolley or even a basket, it will rein in the capacity to load it up.